 Results and Feedback

-The possible outcomes of the exam are ‘offer’ (directly admitted to the programme), ‘rejection’ (not admitted to the programme) and ‘waitlist’.
-Waitlisted candidates will have to wait until the end of the admissions period, when we will know how many remaining places we have on the programme (if any).
-In some cases, we may decide to offer a place to candidates who we believe would benefit from an extra year in order to refine their areas of interests; as a result, around 15% of Senior year applicants are offered a lower year offer for the Junior year.
-No exact test results or scores will be communicated, but rejected applicants may request personal feedback on their performance by writing to firstname.lastname@example.org.
+The possible outcomes of the examination are ‘offer’ (directly admitted to the programme), ‘unsuccessful’ (not admitted to the programme) and ‘waitlist’.
+Waitlisted candidates will be notified once the number of remaining places (if any) has been ascertained.
+In some cases, it may be decided to offer a place to a candidate who, it is felt, would benefit from an additional year in order to refine his or her areas of interests.
+It should be noted that the policy of Institute is not to publish or make known any scores or test results.
+However, unsuccessful applicants may request personal feedback on their performance by writing to firstname.lastname@example.org.